top of page

 Why is conscious leadership important?

-Our social fabric is one big, well-established system; our social fabric is under stress: data is the new oil, and California is burning.
+Data is the new oil, and California is burning.
 Artificial intelligence is popping up everywhere, and Mars is the next frontier—all this while global warming rockets beyond 1.5%.
 Polarization and geopolitical tension are at a generational high, while diversity, equity, and inclusion (DEI) are falling out of vogue.
 "Alternative truth" is an accepted part of our social media discourse.
-Our social fabric is under stress.

 Hi!
 I'm Erich.